mattiashaal/nano/README.md

 # Nano.js

-Nano is a tiny JavaScript DOM manipulation library under 3KB.
+Nano is a tiny JavaScript DOM manipulation library.
 Nano using the prototype chaining method, just like jQuery.
 Nano has IE9+ browser support.

 ## Install with Bower
 ```